 Outcome Main appropriation Adjusted appropriation Revised estimate Mediu ım-term esti mates

-R thousand 2009/10 2010/11 2011/12 2012/13 2013/14 2014/15 2015/16
+R thousand 2011/12 2012/13 2013/14 2014/15 2015/16 2016/17 2017/18

 Vote 01: Office of the Premier

 Vote 02: Provincial Legislature

 Vote xx:

 Total provincial payments on t raining

-6. Provincial database for the 2013 Budget
+Provincial database for the 2015 Budget

-Provincial treasuries are provided with an electronic database file, which complements this document.
-This database will allow provincial treasuries to aggregate departmental information and consolidate these into a provincial summary.
+Provincial treasuries are provided with an electronic Excel database file, which complements this document.
 Please note that detailed information is required in the database but should not necessarily be part of the Estimates of Provincial Revenue and Expenditure.
 One such example is the "Transfers and subsidies" category which should only be shown as indicated in Table 1.11, Table A.3, Table 2.4 and Table B3 but detailed information is required in the database where a distinction is made between current and capital transfers and subsidies.